 Irish immigrants found that pork was actually more expensive than corned beef when they arrived in the US.
 So what was a luxury food back in Ireland, now was affordable to the Irish immigrants.

 They paired corned beef with cabbage.
-Cabbage was traditionally served with salted pork back in Ireland, and it was also inexpensive.
-So when Enjoy this delicious pair for dinner when celebrating St. Patrick’s Day!
+Back in Ireland, cabbage was traditionally served with salted pork.
+Cabbage is also inexpensive.
+So enjoy this delicious pair for dinner when celebrating St. Patrick’s Day!

 You will want to read this amazing article called “The History of Corned Beef: From Irish Export to St. Patrick’s Favorite” by Gerard Paul of ManyEats.com.
 This article is a deep dive into the history of corned beef and is absolutely fascinating!